OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Hydropower-clean

-NEA hydropower in Kathmandu.
-Cleanest grid mix of any inference provider at this price.
+NEA hydropower.
+A cleaner grid mix than most inference providers at this price.

 04